Clare specialises in corporate and securities law, with a particular focus on equity capital markets and venture capital.

 Advised on various VC investments.

-Advised on infant formula joint venture with Bega Cheese in 2016.
+Advised on infant formula joint venture with Bega Cheese.

-Advised on redomicile to Bermuda via scheme of arrangement in 2015.
+Advised on redomicile to Bermuda via scheme of arrangement.

 Advised on implementation of its management incentive plan.